d-eisen/portfolio/content/spark.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
+#Problem
+I was challenged to develop a new product that would promote diversity and inclusion amongst staff members working in front line positions in long term care.

+#Solution
+In partnership with a designer we developed a new product for an in person training module

+#Research

+#Discover

+#Design

+#Develop

+#Iterate